 A Brief History and Ghostly Inhabitants

-The Kahn Hotel is considered to be one of the top ten most haunted hotels in Texas and is located in Jefferson, the most haunted city in Texas, having been featured in several magazines, newspaper articles and the Travel, Discovery and SciFi channels.
+The Kahn's Jefferson Hotel is considered to be one of the top ten haunted hotels in Texas and has been featured in several magazines, newspaper articles and the Travel, Discovery and SciFi channels.

-The Kahn's Jefferson Hotel building, formerly the famous Kahn Saloon, was built in 1865 and renovated into a hotel in 2016 and 2017.
+The Kahn's Jefferson Hotel building, formerly the famous Kahn Saloon, was built in 1865 and renovated into a hotel in 2016.
 The property has a colorful and violent history as a saloon and brothel during Jefferson's wild-west days as a booming river port town in the civil war era.
 A few notable events that occurred in the saloon include an incident whereby a local deputy and patron of the saloon shot and killed each other inside the front door.
 Perhaps this event still reverberates through time as a paranormal group recorded the sound of gunshots in 2017.
 In another incident, Jessica, a madam in the brothel and her 7 year old son Andrew were killed during a robbery upstairs and both seem to remain in residence.
 Andrew often plays tricks on guest and Jessica can sometimes be seen at the top of the stairs in a white dress.
-In another event, a prostitute leaving one evening was beaten in the rear alley and dragged herself just inside the still existing back door where she died.
+In another event, a prostitute leaving one evening was beaten in the rear alley and dragged herself just inside the still existing back door where she passed on.
 Blood stains appear randomly at that entrance and were photographed in July 2017.
-Then there is the legend of how a young couple eloped to Jefferson to marry and were followed here by the girls father.
+Then there is the legend of how a young couple eloped to Jefferson to marry, followed by the girls father.
 The father confronted the couple in the rear upstairs area and a fight ensued.
 The bride-to-be was accidentally knocked out the rear window during the scuffle and fell to her death on the street below.
 After knocking the groom unconscious the father reportedly hung him from the rafters in the rear left corner upstairs.
 A resident spirit named Billy (according to paranormal investigators) hangs out in that corner and does not apparently appreciate visitors.